ThePeopleAlchemist Edit: Exmouth Market #abouttown #lifestyle

 Food and drinks

-Sweet Boulangerie & Patisserie brings the flavors of France to London in its fabulous sweet and savoury creations, Love, love, love...
+Sweet Boulangerie & Patisseriebrings the flavours of France to London in its fabulous sweet and savoury creations, Love, love, love…

-La Ferme, french restaurant and delicatessen which offers a wide selection of the finest produces from France.
+La Ferme, french restaurant and delicatessen which offers a wide selection of the finest products from France.
 Truly yummy rest.